 Exploring the ins and outs of protein powders can take a little time, but it’s worth it.
 Understanding the pros and cons of the different kinds of protein and the different types of protein powders enables you to select a quality product that truly suits your protein needs.

 If you would like to give chicken protein powder a try, check out CHiKPRO™, a nutritious protein supplement.
 Versatile and easy to use, this protein supplement contains 25 grams of protein in each 30-gram scoop!
 Plus, you can use it in pizza, waffles, smoothies, frittatas, and many more delicious recipes.
 It is non-allergenic, dairy-free, and gluten-free.
-CHiKPRO™ also features in SNX-SMART™ Chicken Protein Snack Mix, which comes in several different flavors, including Sweet BBQ, Cheese Pizza, and Cinnamon Bun.
+CHiKPRO™ also features in MEAT-SNX™ Chicken Protein Snack Mix, which comes in several different flavors, including Sweet BBQ, Cheese Pizza, and Cinnamon Bun.
 To learn more, please visit the CHiKPRO™ website.